jstoebel/critical_response_talk/slides.md

  - Another critique I hear about this framework is that it seems too rigid to be practical.
 For example:
      + people say their team would prefer the code review to be a more fluid discussion.
 That's fine.
 A facilitator familiar with this approach can skip forward and backward into this process based on the needs of the group.
      + Its also possible to use this process when not everyone knows it by name.
 If, as a responder you ask questions before giving your opinion, that's a win.
 If, as a creator, you are guiding the conversation with your questions about the work, that's a win.
-     + I gave this talk at my local meet up recently and one person commented after that "great teams do this naturally without a name for it".
+     + The last time I gave this talk one person commented after that "great teams do this naturally without a name for it".
 I think that's totally true
 ---
 class: middle